-Mirena, a popular intrauterine device or IUD, causes an increased risk of pelvic inflammatory disease (PID) in women.
-Yet, some patients were not aware of this danger before having the IUD inserted.
-As a result, women suffering from Mirena PID side effects have filed lawsuits against the device’s maker.
+Popular intrauterine device (or IUD) Mirena causes increased risk for pelvic inflammatory disease (PID) in women.
+Yet, some patients say their doctors failed to warn them about this danger before IUD insertion.
+As a result, women suffering Mirena PID side effects are suing the device’s maker.

 Mirena PID Side Effects